Install SpiderFoot on Ubuntu 20.04

 cd spiderfoot-3.5

-4) Take backup of the requirements file.
+4) Take a backup of the requirements file.

 sudo mv file.txt file.txt.bak